 Below, you will find the steps involved in the application process, but, don’t worry, we’ll walk you through it every step of the way.

-Once you have viewed the video (see the link on the right or click HERE) please register to attend the Informative Tour.
+Please register to attend the Informative Tour.
 You can register for the tour by clicking HERE.
-These tour are held at scheduled times.
+These tours are held at scheduled times.

 Parents are required to attend an information meeting/tour about Cornerstone Christian Academy.
 These meetings are held at scheduled times and families will have the opportunity to receive answers to their questions about the school.
 We recommend bringing the whole family so the students can see the facility.
 Please contact our Director of Admission, Dotti Regier, if you have any questions.